0x1fDev/0x1fDev/README.md

 - 👋 Hi, I’m @0x1fDev
 - 👀 I’m interested in Cybersecurity, Privacy and tech in general :3
-- 🌱 I’m currently learning Assembly x86 and C
+- 🌱 I’m currently learning Assembly x86, Haskell and mastering my C
 - 💞️ I’m currently collaborating on SwayWM and linux-hardened

 <!---